4 Reasons Why You May Not Have Received Your Stimulus Check

 I Think I Got Paid Too Much.
 Will I Have to Return My Stimulus Payment?

 The answer is: it depends.
 If you made more than the cutoff amount on both your 2019 and 2020 tax filings and still received a stimulus check, the IRS will likely ask you to return all or most of the payment.

 However, if you received a stimulus payment based on your 2019 taxes prior to filing your 2020 taxes, you won’t be expected to pay back any money if you made more in 2020 than in 2019.

 You can find a link to the specific circumstances in which the IRS will and won’t seek repayment here.

 Not receiving a stimulus check can be incredibly frustrating, but by following these tips and practicing some deep breathing (or possibly indulging in a pint or two of rocky road), hopefully you can track down what happened to yours and finally receive the payments you’re entitled to.

-If you’re looking for an easier way to manage your money or want to use your stimulus check to support a cause you care about, Spiral is a new ethical banking¹ service that enables customers to use a simple mobile application to effortlessly support the causes they care about while earning rewards and bonuses² for actions that are good for humanity and the planet.
+If you’re looking for an easier way to manage your money or want to use your stimulus check to support a cause you care about, Spiral is a new ethical banking¹ service that enables customers to use a simple mobile application to effortlessly support the causes they care about.

 Spiral allows you to give effortlessly to 1 million+ charities².
 Build your giving portfolio and explore amazing new causes to donate to.
 Get your donations matched dollar-for-dollar, up to $150 per year³.
 Make your giving go further!Tweet